 People at IHS in alphabetical order:

 In 2014, Dr. Kerstin Grosch graduated with a M.Sc. in economics from the Technical University in Dresden (Germany).
 During 2014 and 2017, she mastered her Ph.D. in behavioral economics at the University of Goettingen (Germany).
-In this period of time, she received funding from the German Research Foundation (DFG) and carried out 2 large lab-in-the-field studies in Ghana and another 2 lab studies at the University of Goettingen.
+In this period of time, she received funding from the German Research Foundation (DFG) and carried out two large lab-in-the-field studies in Ghana.
 After obtaining her Ph.D., she took up a follow-up position as a post-doctoral researcher in Goettingen.
 Since May 2017, she is a member of the competence centre Insight Austria at the IHS.